BitPangea/bitpangea/thechronicle/README.md

 1. identify the date or date range;
 2. use a clear historical title;
 3. explain what changed and why it mattered;
+4. distinguish constitutional adoption, no-adoption, research, design, and implementation where relevant;
-4. distinguish completion from discussion or exploration;
+5. distinguish completion from permanent closure;
+6. identify threshold days when a historical transition does not fit cleanly within either adjacent Period;
-5. preserve important decisions and institutional consequences;
+7. preserve important decisions and institutional consequences;
-6. avoid unnecessary implementation detail;
+8. avoid unnecessary implementation detail;
-7. remain understandable without requiring access to private notes.
+9. remain understandable without requiring access to private notes.

 Chronicle entries should be written for future readers, not only for the day on which they are created.